When and how to use spot metering for accurate exposure

 Asian skin, in black and white terms, is medium gray, so your camera will expose this correctly.

-Knowing this, you can now take steps to help your camera expose correctly using exposure compensation.
-It’s a setting on your camera that allows you to adjust exposure up or down:
+Knowing this, you can take steps to help your camera expose correctly using exposure compensation.
+It’s a camera setting hat allows you to adjust exposure up or down:

 • Black skin: -1 exposure compensation